People's Daily

-The People's Daily (人民日报 (Rénmín Rìbào)) is the official newspaper of the Central Committee of the Chinese Communist Party (CCP).
-It provides direct information on the policies and viewpoints of the CCP in multiple languages.
-It is the largest newspaper in the People's Republic of China (PRC).
+The People's Daily is the official newspaper of the Central Committee of the Chinese Communist Party (CCP).
+It was established in 1948 during the Chinese Civil War as the organ of the CCP's North China Bureau and first published in Pingshan County, Hebei.
+Its offices moved to Beijing in February 1949, before it became the organ of the CCP Central Committee in August of that year.
+During the Cultural Revolution, it fell under the control of the Gang of Four and was counted among the "Two Newspapers and One Journal."
+During the 1989 Tiananmen Square protests and massacre, the paper became a contested ground between hardline party leaders and sympathetic editors.
+In 1997, the paper launched an online edition, which was reorganized as People's Daily Online in 2000.

 History

 The paper was established on 15 June 1948 and was first published in Pingshan County, Hebei.
 It was formed from the merger of the Jin-Cha-Ji Daily and the newspapers of the Jin-Ji-Lu-Yu base area.
 On 15 March 1949, its office was moved to Beijing, and the original People's Daily Beijing edition was renamed Beijing Liberation Daily.
 The newspaper ceased publication on 31 July 1949, with a total of 406 issues published.
-Since the newspaper was the official newspaper of the North China Central Bureau of the CCP, it was historically known as the North China People's Daily or the People's Daily North China Edition.
+Since the newspaper was the official newspaper of the North China Bureau of the CCP, it was historically known as the North China People's Daily or the People's Daily North China Edition.
 At the same time, in order to indicate that the newspaper was published in Pingshan County, Hebei, it was also called the People's Daily Pingshan Edition.
-On 1 August 1949, the People's Daily was officially changed from the official newspaper of the North China Bureau of the CCP to the official newspaper of the CCP Central Committee.
+On 1 August 1949, the People's Daily became the official newspaper of CCP Central Committee.

 Ever since its founding, the People's Daily has been under direct control of the CCP's top leadership.
 Deng Tuo and Wu Lengxi served as editor-in-chief from 1948 to 1958 and 1958–1966, respectively, but the paper was in fact controlled by Mao Zedong's personal secretary Hu Qiaomu.

-At the start of the Cultural Revolution, many news media executives were overthrown, and Wu Lengxi replaced Deng Tuo as editor-in-chief.
-Faced with the ever-changing political situation, the People's Daily was still at a loss as to what to do.
-On the afternoon of 31 May 1966, Chen Boda led a working group to "carry out a small coup" at the People's Daily, seizing power from Wu Lengxi and the editorial board.
-Afterwards, the People's Daily and Red Flag were led by a working group headed by Chen Boda, the head of the Central Cultural Revolution Group.
-On 1 June, the People's Daily printed an editorial called Sweep Away All Cow Demons and Snake Spirits, seeking support for the Cultural Revolution and the moving against "rightist".
-During this period, the two papers and the People's Liberation Army Daily became part of what was known as the Two Newspapers and One Journal, becoming three most influential media during the Cultural Revolution.
+At the outset of the Cultural Revolution, the leadership of many news outlets was purged; Wu Lengxi replaced Deng Tuo as the paper's editor-in-chief.
+Amid the treacherous political currents of the period, the People's Daily lost its editorial direction.
+On the afternoon of 31 May 1966, Chen Boda led a work team in what he described as "a small coup" at the paper, seizing control from Wu Lengxi and the editorial board.
+Following this, the People's Daily and Red Flag came under a work team headed by Chen, then head of the Central Cultural Revolution Group, and came to be known as the "Two Newspapers and One Journal," along with People's Liberation Army Daily.
+On 1 June, the People's Daily published a militant editorial entitled "Sweep Away All Cow Demons and Snake Spirits," advocating for the Cultural Revolution and struggle against "rightists."